DanielYang59/DFT_Utility_Scripts/scripts/adsorbate_depositor/database/database_README.md

 ## Contributing

 To add a new chemical reaction or pathway, create a new directory for the reaction (if it doesn't exist) and add a `pathway_database_header.yaml` file that follows the format and rules described above.
+Make sure to run and pass `check_database.py` before PR.